ora0600/confluent-operator2GKE/README.md

+CURRENTLY WORK IN PROGRESS

-# Deploying Google Kubernetes Engine with Confluent Operator
+# Deploying Confluent Cluster with Confluent Operator into managed K8s (AWS and GCP)

 Let's first understand the used components in this demo.
 Then install the required CLI tools.
 Finally setup the demo with just two commands.